 As a life-long über-geek, going to work at Nerdist every day was akin to being picked up by the starship to go home.

-On Steve Harvey’s FunderDome, I worked with contestants from mom-and-pop businesses that had a chance to win the funding they needed to jumpstart their businesses and product ideas.
+On Steve Harvey’s Funderdome, I worked with contestants from mom-and-pop businesses that had a chance to win the funding they needed to jumpstart their businesses and product ideas… by out-pitching a competing idea, as determined by our studio audience!
 It was a great challenge to take what I’d learned from previous entrepreneur shows and apply it to this new, exciting format.
-You’ll have to wait to see just how the format plays out… but I do believe we have a hit!
+“Some money is better than no money!”

 For Season 2 of BattleBots I joined the writer’s team and sat in MCR.
-I wrote the 122-page research binders used by our analysts and sideline reporter for every fight, produced elements for the Tale of the Tape segments, pitched lines for our announcer, and also supervised graphics — all about freaking robot combat.
+I wrote the 122-page research binders used by our analysts, judges and, sideline reporter for every fight; produced elements for the Tale of the Tape segments; pitched lines for our announcer; and also supervised graphics — all about freaking robot combat.

 A partnership between Intel and Mark Burnett, on America’s Greatest Makers we shepherded high-level innovators thru a $1 million incubator contest.
 I produced contestants, filmed multi-day homepackages coast-to-coast, and assisted in post.
 My work found its way on air and into over 100 digital packages.